aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ```
 git clone https://github.com/aws-samples/ecs-pipeline-inject-envoy-sidecar.git
 ```

 ## Set the INSTALL_DIR

-For easy reference, set the variable INSTALL_DIR to wherever you clone this repo.
+For easy reference, set the variable INSTALL_DIR to the directory where you cloned this repo, and then change to this directory.
 ```
 INSTALL_DIR=<path-to-local-repo>
 cd $INSTALL_DIR
 ```

 ## Step 1: Create mesh environment

+The directory $INSTALL_DIR/cfn contains a number of CloudFormation templates that you can use to build your environment and service pipelines.

 Create a mesh environment using the supplied template as shown below.
 ```